Business Research: Problem-Solving in Organizations (Spring Semester 2025)

 • select and apply suitable data collection methods.

-• assess the credibility of information and, in particular, research results.
+• assess the credibility of information and in particular research results.

 • systematically break down solutions to a problem in breadth and depth.

-• critically and constructively question approaches to problem-solving.
+• critically and constructively question approaches to problem solving.

 • apply the problem-solving process.